Alpha-Hunterss/ML-Algotrading-Project/README.md

 # ML-Algotrading-Project
-This repo integrates the initial contributions of Alpha Hunters' team members on building a robust algorithmic trading system
+This repo integrates the initial contributions of Alphunters' team members on building a robust algorithmic trading system